jmtyszka/bidskit/README.md

 and converts into a Brain Imaging Data Structure which should pass the online BIDS validation tool (http://incf.github.io/bids-validator).

 ## Dependencies
-Developed under Python 3.5 (os, sys, argparse, subprocess, shutil, json, dicom, glob) Latest version of Chris Rorden's dcm2niix tool (https://github.com/rordenlab/dcm2niix)
+Developed under Python 3.5 (os, sys, argparse, subprocess, shutil, json, dicom, glob).

+Latest version (v1.0.20170624 at time of writing) of Chris Rorden's dcm2niix tool (https://github.com/rordenlab/dcm2niix)

 ## Installation
 Clone the repository and add the resulting directory to your path.
 Will upgrade this to a python setup soon.